thomasebsmith/armadillo/docs/architecture.md

     an AST.
 These types should not be used by clients of the `runtime` module.
     - `types`: Contains representations of ECMAScript language and specification types that are used internally.
+    - `methods`: Contains method implementations for language and specification types.
+    - `builtins`: Contains objects and values that are ECMAScript built-ins.